FPRI BMB Ukraine: KIIS’ survey of Ukraine’s perceptions of parties and politicians

 From October 8–15, the Kyiv International Institute of Sociology (KIIS) conducted a nationwide poll asking Ukrainians about the state of the country and their perceptions of its parties and politicians.
 As it turns out, 69.5% of respondents believe that Ukraine is heading in the wrong direction, while just 21% believe the country is on the right track.

-Moreover, this negative sentiment was the majority consensus across all regions: 72.7% felt this way in the West, compared to 67% in central Ukraine, 75% in the South, 67.2% in the East, and 68% in the government-controlled areas of the Donbas.
+Moreover, this negative sentiment was the majority consensus across all regions: 72.7% felt this way in the West, compared with 67% in central Ukraine, 75% in the South, 67.2% in the East, and 68% in the government-controlled areas of the Donbas.

-According to the survey respondents, Ukraine’s top three problems are the war in Donbas (63%), corruption (53%), and unemployment (43%).
+According to the survey respondents, Ukraine’s top three problems are the war in Donbas (63%), corruption (53%) and unemployment (43%).
 “This is followed by utility tariffs (29%) and economic crisis prevention / economic development (28%),” KIIS says.
-“Controlling the spread of the coronavirus is only in eighth place (11%).”
+“Controlling the spread of the coronavirus [COVID-19] is only in eighth place (11%).”

 Ahead of this weekend’s local elections, these results don’t bode well for Ukraine’s politicians.
 But the results regarding popular perceptions of political parties are arguably even worse.
 As it turns out, “71% of respondents could not name at least one party which, in their opinion, is associated with having an ‘impeccable reputation’,” KIIS says.